NenadPantelic/EmotionTracker/movie-recommendation-api/README.md

 ## Usage

 First of all database must be created and populated.
-In order to do that use the following script:
 ```python
 python3 load_db.py
 ```